helikeli/helikeli.github.io/index.md

 Hi there!
 My name is Eliska Helikarova.

-I am a software tester and security enthusiast from Czech Republic.
+I am a software tester and security enthusiast from the Czech Republic.

 This blog is meant for my project ideas and CTF (Tryhackme, HTB, PicoCTF, ...) writeups.